fabriceHategekimana/projet_informatique-moviet/README.md

 ```
 The `&` specifies that we want the process to be in background.
 We should see `Thorntail is Ready`.

-We can check that it works by going to `localhost:10080/hello1` to see the message `Hello from group-service!`
+We can check that it works by going to `localhost:10080/groups` to see all the groups and `http://localhost:10080/groups/{id}` with `{id}` being the id of an existant group in the list of groups, for instance `42`: `http://localhost:10080/groups/42` (Currently, the "no group corresponding to the id" is not handled).